 Even if you have a separate mobile app (like Snapchat), it’s critical that customers can easily view your website on their smartphone.

-Clothing retailer Barneys makes sure the shopping experience on mobile devices is as personalized as possible (both personalized ads and content) by pushing product recommendations and other content based on individual browsing history, and connecting browsing to actual transactions.
+Clothing retailer Barneys makes sure the shopping experience on mobile devices is as personalized as possible (both personalized ads and content) by pushing product recommendations and other content based on individual browsing history and connecting browsing to actual transactions.

 Not only are personalized ads hyper-relevant to consumers, but they can also be extremely helpful.

-Calls-to-action are one the most important inbound marketing tools available to you, and when it comes to mobile advertising, you want to make sure that your call-to-action button is large enough for a person’s thumb to easily tap.
+Calls-to-action is one the most important inbound marketing tools available to you, and when it comes to mobile advertising, you want to make sure that your call-to-action button is large enough for a person’s thumb to easily tap.
 Furthermore, you want your main call-to-action to be quickly spotted by users.
 Following these simple guidelines can dramatically increase your conversion rate.

 4. Easy to Read Mobile Emails

-If you want to reach out to potential customers and increase your email leads, you need to make the experience better for your audience, by (for example), reducing the size of file images, resizing images by proportion and making use of clickable call-to-action buttons.
+If you want to reach out to potential customers and increase your email leads, you need to make the experience better for your audience, by (for example), reducing the size of file images, resizing images by proportion, and making use of clickable call-to-action buttons.